gourab337/chatbot-iiitdwd/README.md

 Contains 3 sections:
 1) Contextual chatbot implementation using PyTorch.
-2) Django application to connect the chatbot to the frontend via APIs.
+2) Flask application to connect the chatbot to the frontend via APIs.
 3) Frontend that can be customised to suit the user.

 ## Installation 🚀